 Naturally, Epic Games — the publisher and developer behind the wildly successful video game — were quick to release the battle royale game on as many platforms as possible.
 The goal was to bring Fortnite to iOS, Android, and the Switch as soon as possible.
-Thankfully, years later, you can now download Fortnite on Nintendo Switch.
-Here’s how to do it.
+Thankfully, years later, it’s now available.
+Here’s how to download Fortnite on Nintendo Switch.

 Fortnite Specifications for Nintendo Switch

 |Released for Switch||June 12th, 2018|

 |Genre||Third-person shooter, battle royale|

 When Was Fortnite Released on Nintendo Switch?

 While Fortnite is known best as a battle royale game today, it actually began as a survival game called Fortnite: Save the World.
 First revealed as far back as 2011, the game first entered development in the wake of Epic’s release of Gears of War 3.

 Drawing inspiration from a number of different sources and modes — including the construction elements of Minecraft and Terraria, as well as survival shooters such as Left 4 Dead and Call of Duty Zombies — Epic got to work on what would soon become Fortnite.
 It took them another six years to perfect it, but perfect it they did.

 In the early stages of development, Epic planned to make Fortnite a PC exclusive.
 The reasoning behind this exclusivity was the use of their new game engine, Unreal 4, which would feature unrivaled graphics that the modern-day consoles of the time simply wouldn’t be able to handle.